 Estepona Property for sale

 Estepona has become a fashionable place for both foreign and Spanish residents to buy property such as holiday homes.
-Although Estepona doesn't have the glamour of neighbouring Marbella, Estepona retains the charm of a traditional fishing Andalusian village.
+Although Estepona doesn't have the "ritz" of neighbouring Marbella, Estepona retains the charm of a traditional Andalusian fishing village.
+In Estepona, you have it all from village houses to million euro villas and penthouses.

-if you are considering buying property in Estepona there are several different districts to consider
+If you are considering buying property in Estepona, here is an outline of the different districts to consider

 The old town (Casco Antiguo) which is essentially pedestrianised contains older small resale apartments and a few traditional village houses.
 This area centres on Plaza de las Flores.